Antonio Area Freeway System

 traffic wanting to exit to Camp Bullis Rd. and La Cantera Pkwy.

-The HOV lane will then continue and end just south of Camp
+The HOV lane then continues and ends just south of Camp

 capacity.
-The HOV lanes will be the first in an envisioned
+The HOV lanes are the first in an envisioned

 of HOV lanes in San Antonio and are intended to help reduce congestion